Samq24/scraper/readme.md

-# Real Estate Web Scraper & Dashboard – REMAX Costa Rica
+# RE/MAX Costa Rica Property Scraper & Dashboard

-This project is a **Python-based web scraper and data visualization dashboard** built to extract and explore property listings from the official [REMAX Costa Rica](https://www.remax-costa-rica.com/) website.

-The scraper gathers detailed real estate data, stores it in a local database, and exposes a user-friendly dashboard for interactive filtering and exporting.
-Built as part of a **professional portfolio** to showcase skills in scraping, automation, backend data structuring, and dashboard creation — especially in the real estate domain.
+This is an end-to-end real estate data project built with **Python**, focused on **web scraping, data analysis**, and **interactive dashboards**.

+It scrapes property listings from [remax-costa-rica.com](https://www.remax-costa-rica.com/), stores the data in a **SQLite database**, and visualizes it using **Streamlit**.

 ---

 ## Features

-### Scraping
+### Web Scraping
-- Loops through all public property listing pages.
+- Scrapes all pages of property listings (with pagination)
-- Extracts:
-  - Title
-  - Image
-  - Listing URL
-  - Date
+- Extracts detailed info:
-  - Price
+  - Title, image, description
-  - Property type
-  - Location
+  - Price, type, location
-  - Bedrooms, Bathrooms
-  - Construction size, Lot size
+  - Bedrooms, bathrooms, area, lot size

-### Storage
+- Handles missing data gracefully
-- Saves data to:
+- Saves data to SQLite and Excel
-  - `SQLite` database for querying and filtering
-  - `.xlsx` file for offline access or reporting

-### Dashboard with Streamlit
+### Data Dashboard
-- Filters by:
-  - Location
-  - Property Type
-  - Bedrooms
-  - **Price Range**
-- Displays listings as visual cards (images, details, links)
+Built with **Streamlit**:
+- Filter by location, property type, bedrooms, and price
+- Search by keyword in title or location
-- Allows exporting filtered results to Excel with one click
+- Download filtered results as Excel
+- Visualize:
+  - Price comparison by zone (min, max, average)
+  - Number of properties by zone
+  - Average price by property type
+- Summary indicators: total listings, zones, price ranges

 ---

-## Tech Stack
+## Technologies Used

-- `Python 3.11+`
+- `Python 3.11`
+- `BeautifulSoup` for scraping
+- `requests` for HTTP
-- `requests`, `BeautifulSoup4`, `pandas`
+- `pandas` for data manipulation
-- `sqlite3`, `xlsxwriter`
+- `SQLite3` for local database
-- `Streamlit` (for interactive dashboard)
+- `Streamlit` for dashboard
-- `Git + GitHub`
-- Virtual environment with `venv`
+- `Plotly` for data visualization
+- `xlsxwriter` for Excel export